Mariomnue/05_Public_API_Requests/README.md

     This webpage is built with css, html, and javascript.

+8/29/2021
+Exit button works
+Next button works
+Back button works
+There is a gap in the display of modals which is causing an error to occur moving back and forth and opening and closing.
+Special attention to the last and first position gaps prevent 0 needs to be implemented.

 8/25/21
 Settled on a simple css style, not much different from the original.
 I may change it.